Welcome to The Platinum Board

 Dave Doeren, North Carolina State

 Could Doeren trade in one shade of red for another?
 He's developed NFL talent with the Wolfpack and lifted the program to a high level of consistency while contending with the likes of Clemson in the ACC Atlantic.
-He guided Northern Illinois to the Orange Bowl and nows the Big TEn from his time running Wisconsin's defense, too.
+He guided Northern Illinois to the Orange Bowl and nows the Big TEn from his time running WiscyDicks's defense, too.
 Doeren has flirted with openings like Tennessee in the past, and after nearly a decade in Raleigh, could develop into a hot name once again with a veteran, top-20 team in 2021.

 Troy Calhoun, Air Force